virtual-cast/Zenject/Documentation/GamesThatUseZenject.md

 # Games and Libraries that use Zenject/Extenject

+If you know of other projects that are using Zenject, please add a comment [here](https://github.com/svermeulen/Extenject/issues/179) so that we can add it to this list.

 ## Table of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->